DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/README.md

 });
 ```

 The test runner also uses the test controller to access the internal context required for the test API to operate.
-When you call [selectors](select-page-elements.md) and [client functions](obtain-client-side-info.md) from Node.js callbacks, pass the test controller explicitly because the API cannot retrieve it from the context.
+When you call [selectors](select-page-elements.md) and [client functions](obtain-client-side-info.md) from Node.js callbacks, pass the test controller explicitly, because the API cannot retrieve it from the context.

 ## Implicit Test Controller Usage